jakenater99/dafny-proof/Source/DafnyTestGeneration/README.md

 }
 ```

-Saving these tests in a file `test.dfy` and compiling the code to Java using `dafny /compileTarget:java test.dfy` produces directory `test-java`.
+Saving these tests in a file `test.dfyp` and compiling the code to Java using `dafny /compileTarget:java test.dfyp` produces directory `test-java`.
 The tests are located in `test-java/objectUnitTests_Compile/__default.java`.
 To run the tests, it is first necessary to add the code shown [above](#how-to-run-tests) to the file with the tests.
 The code can then be compiled to bytecode using:

 ```
 javac -cp PATH_TO_DafnyRuntime.jar:test-java test-java/objectUnitTests_Compile/__default.java